 Football Removal of the Helmet Penalty

 Taking your helmet off is acceptable once you reach your own sideline and are out of the field of play.
-The rule is in place because you have no reason to remove your helmet unless you need to come off the field, which in case you can and then later return to play.
+The rule is in place because you have no reason to remove your helmet unless you need to come off the field, in which case, you can and then later return to play.
 This allows the game to keep moving forward without any delays or distractions on the field.

 This penalty falls under the category of unsportsmanlike conduct.
-Receiving two of these fouls in the same game will result in a disqualification.
+Receiving two of these fouls in the same game will result in disqualification.
 An unsportsmanlike penalty will cost your team 15 yards in the NFL and NCAA.

 |Removal of the Helmet||15 yards||15 yards||N/A||N/A|

 The signal for the illegal removal of the helmet is the same signal for all other unsportsmanlike penalties.
 The referee will extend both arms out horizontally.
 Instead of crossing his arms to signal an incomplete pass, he will stay in this position.
 He will also point with one arm to the offending team’s side following the unsportsmanlike conduct signal.

 - A player takes their helmet off to celebrate a touchdown.

 - A player takes off their helmet to confront another player on the field.

 Can you remove your helmet on the field in the NFL?